harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

 Bandwidth (or throughputs), measured in bytes per second, is the maximum amount of data that can be transferred per second.
 There are two operations for a storage device, read and write, and bandwidth for reading is likely to be higher than writing.
-Moreover, the bandwidth would diminish dramatically when the device needs read and write in short period of time, or the capacity of the device is close to full.
+Moreover, the bandwidth would diminish dramatically when the device needs read and write simultaneously, or the capacity of the device is close to full.

 Latency is the time between the CPU sends instruction for retrieving the data and the first byte of data delivered to the CPU.